lockkkk/fa24/_pages/logistics.md

 Students will take turns lead the paper discussion in classes.
 Presentation slides are encouraged.
 Student will keep the discussion moving along by providing necessary context and background of the paper.
+After you present, please upload your slides or any materials to [Canvas](https://canvas.cornell.edu/courses/81400/files).

 **Warmup Assignment**
 The goal of this warmup assignment is to familiarize you with CloudLab, so that you may use it as an experimentation platform for your research project.
 You will analyze the overheads of different network stacks (Linux's, RDMA, and DPDK) by measuring round-trip times (RTTs) and throughput between two servers.